-Gabriel Baines holds a Bachelor's Degree in Environmental Engineering.
-He has an overall work experience of 6 years.
+Gabriel Baines holds a Bachelor's Degree in Environmental Engineering in the University of São Paulo (Brazil) and has done a short term course in the Environmental School of the University of Leeds (England), having an overall work experience of around 5 years.
 Prior to joining DNV, has had two and a half years experience in the aluminium industry covering the areas of production and environment.
-His experience also covers the fields of environmental management and management systems such as ISO 14001.
+His experience also covers the fields of environmental management and management systems such as ISO 14.001.